Updated June 6th, 2022

-Knowledge is a necessity for human development.
+Knowledge is a necessity for human development and societal advancement.
 Therefore, access to knowledge should be open and free for all.
 Unfortunately, this isn’t always the case because of paywall and reuse restrictions, among other issues such as digital piracy and copyright.
-However, there are solutions to these problems - like blockchain.
+However, there are solutions to these problems.
+Enter blockchain.

 This article explains blockchain technology, some open issues and future trends concerning blockchain, and the challenges of implementing it.
 To conclude, we’ll present Orvium’s blockchain solution.